Improving Aviation Safety: Safe Air Transport of Lithium Batteries

 Recent testing has shown the volatility of a lithium battery fire is higher than previously thought.
 Several U.S. and international passenger carriers have voluntarily banned the shipment of any lithium batteries.

-The United States should classify lithium batteries as hazardous materials in order to provide them with the full range of safety protections required for dangerous goods transported by air.
+The United States should provide lithium batteries with the full range of safety protections required for all other dangerous goods transported by air.
 The United States should adopt more stringent regulations over the air transportation of lithium batteries and urge ICAO to do likewise to make the industry safer.